Families observe first anniversary of horrific PIA plane crash

 Syed Kashif Altaf lost his younger brother, sister-in-law and their two children in the plane crash.
 Last year, while he was on his way to the airport to receive his brother and his family, he saw thick smoke in the sky and thought that something had gone wrong.
 “One year later, we’re still going through a lot.”

-Dr Mohsin, who had also lost his loved ones in the tragedy, lamented that neither Sindh Governor Imran Ismail nor any other government official or anyone from PIA or the Civil Aviation Authority had attended the first anniversary programme.
+Dr Mohsin, who had also lost his loved ones in the tragedy, lamented how no government official, Sindh Governor Imran Ismail, no PIA official or Civil Aviation Authority official had attended the first anniversary programme.
 “We personally invited the governor.
 He could’ve sent a representative to the event.”